nathanielgreen/CV/README.md

 ## Fast and Passionate Learner

+- Having a strong interest in SPAs and optimization influenced my decision to learn [Nuxt.js](https://nuxtjs.org/), a powerful Vue.js framework that allows you to develop Server Side Rendered Vue.js web and progressive web applications.
 - Whilst attending Makers Academy web development bootcamp, I grasped a good understanding of multiple languages and different technologies in a short space of time through self-taught learning and using online resources, as well as the bootcamps resources.
-- Having a strong interest in SPAs and optimization influenced my decision to learn [Nuxt.js](https://nuxtjs.org/), a powerful Vue.js framework that allows you to develop Server Side Rendered Vue.js web and progressive web applications.

 ## Technologies and Languages

 Some of my favourite tech at the moment:
-`Nuxt.js` `Vue.js` `CSS Grid` `PWA` `Rust` `Web Assembly`
+`Nuxt.js` `Vue.js` `CSS Grid` `PWA` `Elixir` `Rust` `Web Assembly`

 The rest of the tech I've used before: